 - a.
-Prior to morning drop-off I understand that I must also confirm that my child/children are well and do NOT have any of the following conditions of: fever, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion, runny nose, nausea, vomiting or diarrhea. - b.
-Neither I nor my child/children will enter, access, congregate within, or participate in activities at School if either I or my children have, or have had at any point over the previous two (2) weeks, signs or symptoms of COVID-19 (fever at or above 100.4 degrees, cough, shortness of breath or difficulty breathing, chills, muscle pain, sore throat, new loss of taste or smell or gastrointestinal symptoms like nausea, vomiting or diarrhea). - c.
-If either I or my child/children or some member of our household has had the symptoms in 1.b. above during the last two weeks, I will inform and consult with the School before bringing my children to campus. - d.
-Neither I nor my child/children will enter, access, congregate within, or participate in activities at School if either I or my children have knowingly been exposed to or been caring for or living with someone who has tested positive for COVID-19 or who has experienced the signs or symptoms of COVID-19 (see 1(b) above) in the last 14 days. - e.
+By dropping off my child at Westerly School, I am attesting that my child/children are well and have no signs or symptoms of illness or COVID-19. - b.
+Neither I or anyone in my household will enter, access, congregate within, or participate in activities at School if either I or my children have any signs or symptoms of illness or COVID-19. - c.
+If either I or my child/children or some member of our household has had any signs or symptoms of illness or COVID-19, I will inform and consult with the School before bringing my children to campus. - d.
 Neither I nor my child/children will enter, access, congregate within, or participate in activities at School if either I or my children have tested positive for COVID-19 or are awaiting the results of a test for COVID-19.
-If either I or my child/children test positive for COVID-19, I agree that neither I nor my child/children will enter, access, congregate within, or participate in activities at School until my children and I have met the return-to-school protocols set for in section 2.of this agreement.
+If either I or my child/children test positive for COVID-19, I agree that neither I nor my child/children will enter, access, congregate within, or participate in activities at School until my children and I have met the return-to-school protocols set for in section 2 of this agreement.